 Then he stopped.
 Applying more forced risked damaging the carbon frame.

-It is pretty much a certainty that this expensive carbon frame now has a bottom bracket permanently fused within it.
-The owner of the bike will just have to ride it until the bearings down there either perish or seize up through a lack of grease.
+It was almost certain that this expensive carbon frame now had a bottom bracket permanently fused within it.
+The owner of the bike would just have to ride it until the bearings down there either perished or seized up through a lack of grease.

 The mechanic put the cause of the problem down to:

-- the bottom bracket not having been serviced since the bike was bought, two well-ridden winters of cycling ago; and
+- the bottom bracket not having been serviced since the bike was bought; and

-- that the bottom bracket may have been over-tightened in the first place.
+- that the bottom bracket was over-tightened in the first place.